 - Your client pays the factoring company.

-- The factoring company deducts their fees, then sends you any remaining cash.
+- The factoring company deducts their fees, then sends you any remaining balance of cash.

 What Types of Companies Use Invoice Factoring?